phantuantu24/basic-reactJs/README.md

   - Pass data from child to Perent through Prop
   - Build Class Component to do a function
   - Wrap Order Component to implement function
-# 12 - Context includes
+# 12 - Context
   - Using React.createContext()
   - Using UserProvider = UserContext.Provider
   - Using UserComsumer = UserContext.Cunsumer
   - Pass value data from ParentComponet which is wrapped by UserProvider
   - Reveive props data from ChildComponent which is wrapped by UserConsumber
-# 13 - HTTP and React include
+# 13 - HTTP and Library
   - Using HTTP Library - Axios
   - Using lifecycle hook with componentDidDount() to do the GET and POST data
   - Render data in JSX